skounis/vc-hello-didweb/README.md

 ## Private and Public key pair
-The [Decentralized Indentity library](https://github.com/decentralized-identity) makes available the `ES256KSigner` and `EdDSASigner` signers which use a `A 32 byte secp256k1 private key` and `A 64 byte Ed25519 secret key` respectively.
+The [Decentralized Identity library](https://github.com/decentralized-identity) makes available the `ES256KSigner` and `EdDSASigner` signers which use `a 32 byte secp256k1 private key` and `a 64 byte Ed25519 secret key`, respectively.

 We will start with the former and introduce the latter right after.

 ### Create a `secp256k1` key pair
-We will use the `crypto` library for generating a random 32byte string and the `elliptic` library for creating its public key.
+We will use the `crypto` library to generate a random 32byte string and the `elliptic` library to create its public key.

 ```javascript
 import crypto from 'crypto';